particle-iot/docs/src/content/getting-started/cloud/cloud-api.md

 If you are in the growth or enterprise plans, you will have access to organizations.
 Your account will have two or more spaces:

-- Sandbox, for your personal development, in the free tier (up to 100 devices)
+- Sandbox, for your personal development, in the free plan (up to 100 devices)
 - An organization
 - There might be more than one organization, for example if a software contractor worked for more than one company